Toowoomba railway station: The Railway Refreshment Room wing

 The Railway Refreshment Room wing (1902) is a two storeyed rendered masonry L-shaped building with a single-storeyed addition to the north (1915 tearoom), and hipped corrugated roofs which rise above those of the Station Building.
 It contains the Railway Refreshment Room on the ground floor (which is still in operation), and offices on the upper floor.
 A steel and timber framed pavilion attached to the north of the dining room wing houses a fine timber Honour Roll.
 The building has rusticated piers at the corners, arched openings with profiled surrounds, expressed piers with decorative capitals and circular motifs at ground floor level, and windows with flat heads and keystones to the upper storeys.

-The Railway Refreshment Room is an impressive and generously proportioned space containing timber serveries at both ends, and round timber tables and timber chairs.
+The Railway Refreshment Room is a large space containing timber serveries at both ends, and round timber tables and timber chairs.
 The walls are decorated with large black and white photographs of local beauty spots, and the tables are set with monogrammed silverware and crockery.
 The interior is finely detailed with pressed metal ceilings with elaborate ceiling roses, cast iron columns with floriated capitals, and decorative pressed metal cornices and beam encasings.
 The adjacent Tea Room (1915 - now used as offices) also has a high pressed metal ceiling.